openlegend/core-rules/core/SRD.md

 concentration on multiple extraordinary effects at once. \newline

 **Effect:** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.

-## Extraordinary Defense (I - V)

-**Cost:** 2 points
-\
-**Prerequisites:**

--   **Tier 1**: Movement, Prescience, or Protection 2
--   **Tier 2**: Movement, Prescience, or Protection 3
--   **Tier 3**: Movement, Prescience, or Protection 4
--   **Tier 4**: Movement, Prescience, or Protection 5
--   **Tier 5**: Movement, Prescience, or Protection 6

-**Description:** Whether by a magical barrier of force, foresight into the future, or preternatural speed, you are gifted with extraordinary protection from harm. \newline

-**Effect:** You gain a +1 bonus to all defenses for each tier you have in this feat.
-This increases your Toughness, Evasion, and Resolve defenses.

-## Extraordinary Focus

-**Cost:** 3 points
-\
-**Prerequisites:**

--   **Tier 1**: Any Extraordinary 1

-**Description:** Your extraordinary power stems from your connection with a particular focus, such as a wand, holy symbol, or spellbook. \newline

-**Effect:** With the approval of your GM, choose a focus from which your power with a single extraordinary attribute stems.
-Some possibilities include a wand, a crystal ball, a spell book, a holy symbol, a weapon, your voice, or an animal familiar.
-You cannot use the selected extraordinary attribute without your focus.
-However, for the purposes of determining your attribute dice for action rolls, treat the chosen attribute as if it was one greater.
-For all purposes outside of attribute dice, your ability score remains unchanged (feats, banes, boons, etc.). \newline

-**Special:** If you ever lose your extraordinary focus, voluntarily or involuntarily, you regain the feat points that you have spent on this feat and may spend them as usual.

-## Extraordinary Healing

-**Cost:** 3 points
-\
-**Prerequisites:**

--   **Tier 1**: Creation 5

-**Description:** Your mastery of extraordinary healing is such that you are able to cure mortal wounds that are beyond the power of the average healer. \newline

-**Effect:** When invoking the Heal boon, you can choose to take one hour instead of the usual invocation time.
-If you do, you heal an amount of lethal damage equal to the total healing from the successful boon invocation.
-This lethal damage is healed in addition to the normal hit point damage that your boon heals.

 ## Swimming